UPDATE: Missing Lowell woman found dead in Michigan, officials say

 Support Local Journalism

 Ramstrom was also as an instructional aide in Tri-Creek School Corp.'s Three Creeks Elementary, where she worked with second-grade students.
-Prior to that, she was a volunteer at the elementary school and served on its PTO.
+Before that, she was a volunteer at the elementary school and served on its PTO.

 Additional counselors will be available to Tri-Creek employees Monday, Superintendent Rod Gardin said in a letter to employees who were on fall break Friday.